aws-samples/amazon-managed-service-for-apache-flink-examples/python/LocalDevelopmentOnAppleSilicon/README.md

 ### Problem

 There are known issues with installing PyFlink dependencies on Mac using Apple Silicon chips (see [FLINK-26981](https://issues.apache.org/jira/browse/FLINK-26981)).
-These issues, resolved in Flink 1.16.x, make difficult to develop PyFlink 1.15.x applications on new Mac machines, using IDE like PyCharm or Visual Studio Code.
+These issues, resolved in Flink 1.16.x, make it difficult to develop PyFlink 1.15.x applications on new Mac machines, using IDE like PyCharm or Visual Studio Code.

 ### Solution overview